cap-js/docs/java/event-handlers/indicating-errors.md

 ### Provide custom error messages

 By default, CAP Java provides error messages in several languages.
 If these error messages or translation are not sufficient for an application, they can be overwritten with custom error messages.
 Therefore, an application has to provide a `errors_<LOCALE>.proberties` resource bundle in the folder `srv/src/main/resources/com/sap/cds/i18n/`.
 To know which error codes and messages are available by default, one can download the artifact `cds-services-impl-<REVISION>-sources.jar` from the public Maven repository.
-Then extract the Java enumaration `com.sap.cds.services.utils.CdsErrorStatuses` from this source jar.
+Then extract the Java enumeration `com.sap.cds.services.utils.CdsErrorStatuses` from this source jar.
 This enumartion shows all available error codes and messages that are used by the CAP Java runtime.

 ## Target